Skip to content

 module.source

-The module source is defined by the first property of a step that is not one of the reserved keywords.
+The module source is the additional property of a Step that is not a reserved keyword.

-It may be any scheme supported by the Deno runtime, including but not limited to:
+It can be any scheme supported by the Deno runtime, such as:

 • npm: (npm packages)